Aryetis/Obenkyobo/DevReadme.md

 ## How to build custom WSL2 kernel with Serial module

-1. `sudo apt install build-essential flex bison libssl-dev libelf-dev git dwarves`
+1. `sudo apt install build-essential flex bison libssl-dev libelf-dev git dwarves bc`
 2. `git clone https://github.com/microsoft/WSL2-Linux-Kernel.git`
 3. `cd WSL2-Linux-Kernel`
 4. `cp Microsoft/config-wsl .config` (might as well change CONFIG_LOCALVERSION in it while you're at it so you can differentiate your kernel later on)